- Detox water is the latest health and wellness fad, with celebrities and online influencers extolling its many virtues.

-- Other alledged health benefits of detox water include boosting the digestive system and fighting free radicals.
+- Other alleged health benefits of detox water include boosting the digestive system and fighting free radicals.

-Detox water evangelists claim that these ingredients, mixed with water, will help flush the system of harmful toxins that weigh you down.
+Detox water evangelists claim that certain ingredients, mixed with water, will help flush the system of harmful toxins that weigh you down.
 But essentially, detox water is just infused water.

 The thinking goes like this: every day, you consume environmental pollutants and various potentially toxic substances that can affect your behavior, metabolism, and immune system.
 In theory, detoxes provide fat-burning benefits by speeding up your metabolism.
 Proponents also claim that detoxing helps address inflammation, bloating, and issues with the digestive tract.

 Most detoxes require you to fast or seriously limit your diet.
 For example, when you embark on a juice cleanse, you’re expected to consume only fresh fruit juices and water for a period of three to seven days.
 Detox water is often touted as a way to complement a more intensive dietary cleanse or detox, although many people instead use it as a way to kickstart the metabolism without committing to any serious dietary changes.